Axeldarren/Predicting-Employee-Attrition-ML/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
 - IBM for providing the dataset.
 - The open-source community for their valuable tools and libraries.

+Thank you for exploring Predicting Employee Attrition with Random Forest Classifier Project.